s1sun/Coding_Challenge/README.md

    4. **Save to CSV**: Write the extracted time, wavelength, and absorbances data to a CSV file.
    5. **Compare the CSV to "scale.csv"**: Verify the generated **"scale_out.csv"** with the original **"scale.csv"** and display the comparison results with no differences.

-For the complete Python Script, please refer to **"Chromatography_answer_b.py"** and **"chromatography.py"** files.
+For the complete Python Script, please refer to **"Chromatography_answer_b.py"** file.

 #### (c) sixtysix (hard): time vs. mass vs. intensity data
 **Solution for Requirement (c)**

 **(i) Examine the raw data**

-The binary file **"sixtysix.A"** contains 54,320 bytes, which is ten times the number of lines in the CSV file "sixtysix.csv".
+The binary file **"sixtysix.A"** contains 54,320 bytes, which is ten times the number of lines in the "sixtysix.csv" file.
 It is divided into 5,432 segments, each 10 bytes long, containing 3 values.
 1. The first value: 4 bytes representing the data location in **"sixtysix.B"**.
-2. The second value: 4 bytes representing the 'time' and can be calculated by dividing it by 60,000 and rounding the result.
+2. The second value: 4 bytes representing the time (calculated by dividing by 60,000 and rounding the result).
 3. The Third value: 2 bytes representing the number of non-zero values in the current row defined by the second 'time' value.

-The binary file **"sixtysix.B"** contains multiple mass and intensity segments with each 6 bytes.
-Referencing "sixtysix.csv," each segment in "sixtysix.B" consists of a pair of values:
+The binary file **"sixtysix.B"** contains multiple mass and intensity segments, each 6 bytes.
+Each segment consists of:
-1. The first value: 2 bytes, representing mass
+1. The first value: 2 bytes representing mass
-2. The second value: 4 bytes, representing intensity.
+2. The second value: 4 bytes representing intensity.

-I used the command **"format-hex sixtysix.C"** in Windows PowerShell and found the following:
+The **"fsixtysix.C"** contains the following:
-- The file starts with "1F 8B", which is the magic number for gzip compressed files.
-This indicates that the data is compressed using gzip
+- The file starts with "1F 8B", indicating gzip compresseion.

-Before dealing with binary files **"sixtysix.A"** and **"sixtysix.B"**, the file **"sixtysix.C"** can first be analyzed by decompressing it using the following python script:
+Before dealing with two binary files **"sixtysix.A"** and **"sixtysix.B"**, the file **"sixtysix.C"** can be analyzed by decompressing it using the following python script:
 ```
 import gzip